iFixit/core-design/packages/components-react/README.md

 ### Package Management

-To compile and build packages, head to the `core-components` root and run:
+To compile and build packages, head to the `core-design` root and run:

 ```bash
 lerna run build